top of page

 • IBC / IFC requirements

-• Local fire marshal regulations and inspection requirements
+• Local fire marshal regulations

-A compliant safety map should include:
+A compliant map should include:

 • Clear, readable floor plans

-• A “You Are Here” marker
+• “You Are Here” marker

-• Primary and secondary egress routes
+• Primary & secondary egress routes

-• Fire exit doors and stairwells
+• Fire exit doors & stairwells

-• Fire extinguishers, alarms, hose cabinets, and AEDs
+• Fire extinguishers, alarms, hose cabinets, AEDs

 • Severe weather shelter areas

-• Security/lockdown instructions (if applicable)
+• Security / lockdown instructions (if applicable)

 bottom of page